Spanish Fairs: How to Celebrate Like Locals

 spanish dress

-Spanish women love to dress up, especially when it comes to the feria!
-Many of them get their flamenco dress made to order.
+Spanish women love to dress up, especially for the feria!
+Many of them get their flamenco dresses made to order.

 A flamenco make-up normally highlights only eyes or lips.
 You usually gather your hair in a bun and decorate it with a big flower on top or just below the ear.